Dr. Roger Moss reports

-True widths of the reported intersections have yet to be calculated.
-Assays are uncut.
-Samples of HQ split core are securely stored prior to shipping to Eastern Analytical's laboratory in Springdale, Nfld., for assay.
+All rock samples were securely stored prior to shipping to Eastern Analytical Laboratory in Springdale, Nfld., for assay.
 Eastern Analytical is an ISO/IEC17025-accredited laboratory.
-Samples are routinely analyzed for gold by standard 30-gram fire assay with ICP (inductively coupled plasma) finish with samples containing visible gold assayed by metallic screen/fire assay.
+Samples were analyzed for gold by standard 30 g fire assay with atomic absorption finish, as well as by ICP-OES for an additional 34 elements.
+Samples with fire assay results of greater than one g/t Au were reassayed by metallic screen/fire assay.
+Overlimit copper samples were reassayed by atomic absorption.
 The company submits blanks and certified reference standards at a rate of approximately 5 per cent of the total samples in each batch.

-The company gratefully acknowledges the Newfoundland and Labrador Ministry of Natural Resources' junior exploration assistance (JEA) program for its financial support for exploration of the Kingsway property.
+The company gratefully acknowledges the Newfoundland and Labrador Ministry of Natural Resources' Junior Exploration Assistance Program for its financial support for exploration of the Kingsway property.

 Labrador Gold is a Canadian-based mineral exploration company focused on the acquisition and exploration of prospective gold projects in Eastern Canada.

-In early March, 2020, Labrador Gold acquired the option to earn a 100-per-cent interest in the Kingsway project in the Gander area of Newfoundland.
-The three licences comprising the Kingsway project cover approximately 16 kilometres of the Appleton fault zone, which is associated with gold occurrences in the region, including the New Found Gold discovery.
-Infrastructure in the area is excellent, located just 18 kilometres from the town of Gander, with road access to the project, nearby electricity and abundant local water.
-Labrador Gold recently increased its 20,000-metre diamond drill program to 50,000 metres, targeting high-grade epizonal gold mineralization following encouraging early results.
-The company has approximately $35-million in working capital and is well financed to carry out the planned program.
+Labrador Gold's flagship property is the 100-per-cent-owned Kingsway project in the Gander area of Newfoundland.
+The three licences comprising the Kingsway project cover approximately 12 kilometres of the Appleton fault zone, which is associated with gold occurrences in the region, including those of New Found Gold immediately to the south of Kingsway.
+Infrastructure in the area is excellent, located just 18 km from the town of Gander, with road access to the project, nearby electricity and abundant local water.
+Labrador Gold is drilling a projected 100,000 metres, targeting high-grade, epizonal gold mineralization along the Appleton fault zone, with encouraging results.
+The company has approximately $18-million in working capital and is well financed to carry out the planned program.

-The Hopedale property covers much of the Hunt River and Florence Lake greenstone belts that stretch over 80 kilometres.
-The belts are typical of greenstone belts around the world but have been underexplored by comparison.
-Initial work by Labrador Gold during 2017 shows gold anomalies in soils and lake sediments over a three-kilometre section of the northern portion of the Florence Lake greenstone belt in the vicinity of the known Thurber Dog gold showing, where grab samples assayed up to 7.8 g/t gold.
-In addition, anomalous gold-in-soil and lake sediment samples occur over approximately 40 kilometres along the southern section of the greenstone belt (see news release dated Jan.
-25, 2018, for more details).
-Labrador Gold now controls an approximately 57-kilometre strike length of the Florence Lake greenstone belt.
+The Hopedale property covers much of the Florence Lake greenstone belt, which stretches over 60 km.
+The belt is typical of greenstone belts around the world, but has been underexplored by comparison.
+Work to date by Labrador Gold shows gold anomalies in rocks, soils and lake sediments over a three-kilometre section of the northern portion of the Florence Lake greenstone belt, in the vicinity of the known Thurber Dog gold showing, where grab samples assayed up to 11.4 g/t gold.
+In addition, anomalous gold-in-soil and lake sediment samples occur over approximately 40 km along the southern section of the greenstone belt.
+Labrador Gold now controls approximately 40 km of strike length on the Florence Lake greenstone belt.